 I seek to capture in words the nature of experience.
 I’m particularly fascinated by irrationality.
-What habits and structures cause and maintain irrational behaviour?
-How does each of us decide what’s rational?
-What’s goal and what’s distraction?
-What is the nature of our struggle against irrationality?
+What habits and structures allow irrational behaviour?
+How do we decide what’s rational, what’s goal and what’s distraction?
+How do we struggle against irrationality?
 I dream of a world where we prod each other to confront these scary questions.
-To define for ourselves what we want — and then to pursue that.
 For me, that journey starts in exploring irrationality through fiction and through science.

 My Published Work